Rev. Angel Pagán

 Chair

-Rev. Angel Pagán served for twenty years as an accountant for corporations and non-profit organizations, most recently in the American Baptist Home Mission Society (ABHMS).
-Pagán, senior pastor of the Lower Merion Baptist Church, PA., accepted the position with joy and with the vision to expand CCATE’s financial capacity and partnerships.
-Pagán who is from a Puerto Rican background and grew up in the Bronx, New York has an M.Div degree from Eastern University.
+Rev. Angel Pagan served for twenty years as an accountant for corporations and non – profit organizations, most recently in the American Baptist Home Mission Society (ABHMS).
+He is currently the senior pastor of the Lower Merion Baptist Church, PA., and accepted the Chair position at CCATE with joy.
+Rev. Pagan brought the vision to expand CCATE’s financial capacity, bring partners, and find a permanent home where CCATE can project for the next 20 years.
+Rev. Pagan is from a Puerto Rican background and grew up in the Bronx, New York.
+He has an M.Div degree from Eastern University.

 Mirna Zaragoza